TOMMY G. THOMPSON COLLECTION JAMES R. KLAUSER GUBERNATORIAL CAMPAIGN RECORDS

 The series consists of political campaign records that came into the possession of James R. Klauser during his thirty-year career helping Republican candidates to get elected in Wisconsin.
 Most records pertain to the gubernatorial elections of Tommy G. Thompson.
 Klauser donated these records to Marquette University in March 2006.
 The series is further divided into five sub-series -- one corresponding to each of Thompson's four gubernatorial campaigns, and a fifth sub-series that documents Klauser's involvement in campaigns other than Thompson's bids for the governorship.

 Series 10.1, 1986 Gubernatorial Election, (0.6 cubic feet), contains papers related to Tommy Thompson's first election as governor.
 Files are arranged alphabetically by subject.
 Types of records include finance reports, campaign planning documents, press releases, and correspondence.
 The correspondence file contains incoming communications, arranged chronologically: some of these are addressed directly to Klauser, the rest having been relayed to him from other sources.
+Also included in this series is the transcript of an oral history interview with Klauser, conducted by Ed Sontag in 2011.
+This interview was donated to Marquette by Ed Sontag.
+Klauser reflected on a variety of topics in the interview, but the majority of it concerns the 1986 election.

 Series 10.2, 1990 Gubernatorial Election, (3.0 cubic feet), consists of papers documenting Thompson's successful re-election campaign against Democratic challenger Tom Loftus.
 Files are arranged alphabetically by subject.
 The correspondence files are further arranged by sender.
 Unidentified correspondence has been grouped into a single folder, along with any letter or memorandum that represents the sole communication from a particular individual.
 Not all of the correspondence is addressed to Klauser directly.
 This series also includes a large amount of polling information, particularly from Tarrance & Associates, Inc. -- a professional polling firm employed by the Thompson For Wisconsin Committee.
 Many other documents in the series originate from the Robert Goodman Agency, a private company hired to handle the campaign's media advertising.